yaboong/yaboong.github.io/_posts/2017-10-18-what-is-functional-programming-1.md

 ---
 layout: post
-title: What is functional programming? - 1
+title: "What is functional programming? - 1"
-category: functional-programming
+date: 2017-10-18
+banner_image:
 tags: [scala, summary, functional-programming]
-excerpt: "부수효과가 없는 순수함수, 참조 투명성, 치환모형"
 ---
 ## What is functional programming? - 1